-Organization and Business - The consolidated financial statements include, for all periods presented, the accounts of Alto Ingredients, Inc., a Delaware corporation ("Alto Ingredients"), and its direct and indirect wholly-owned subsidiaries (collectively, the "Company"), including Kinergy Marketing LLC, an Oregon limited liability company ("Kinergy"), Alto Nutrients, LLC, a California limited liability company ("Alto Nutrients"), Alto Op Co., a Delaware corporation, Alto Pekin, LLC, a Delaware limited liability company ("Alto Nutrients"), and the Company's production facilities in Oregon and Idaho.
-As discussed in Note 3, on May 14, 2021 and November 4, 2021, the Company completed the sale of its production facilities located in Madera and Stockton, California, respectively.
+Organization and Business - The consolidated financial statements include, for all periods presented, the accounts of Alto Ingredients, Inc., a Delaware corporation ("Alto Ingredients"), and its direct and indirect wholly-owned subsidiaries (collectively, the "Company"), including Kinergy Marketing LLC, an Oregon limited liability company ("Kinergy"), Alto Nutrients, LLC, a California limited liability company ("Alto Nutrients"), Alto Op Co., a Delaware corporation, Alto Pekin, LLC, a Delaware limited liability company ("ICP"), and the Company's production facilities in Oregon and Idaho.

 As discussed in Note 2, on January 14, 2022, the Company acquired Eagle Alcohol Company LLC, a Missouri limited liability company ("Eagle Alcohol").
 On that date, Eagle Alcohol became a wholly-owned subsidiary of the Company.
 Eagle Alcohol specializes in break bulk distribution of specialty alcohols.
-Eagle Alcohol purchases bulk alcohol from suppliers, including the Company.
-Then it stores, denatures, packages, and resells alcohol products in smaller sizes, including tank trucks, totes and drums that typically garner a premium price to bulk alcohols.
-Eagle Alcohol delivers products to customers in the beverage, food, industrial and related-process industries via its own dedicated trucking fleet and common carrier.
-The acquisition has provided the Company further vertical integration and access to new markets in the specialty alcohol industry.